 - Emails for offering upsell opportunities, like offering floral crowns or bouquets for engagement photo sessions.
 That’s added revenue for us plus a way of educating our clients, all because of my HoneyBook email sequences.
 Other examples of upsell opportunities include things like flowers for bridal showers and areas of the wedding day that perhaps my clients haven’t considered before like the sign-in table, escort table, staircases, chandeliers, a floral wall, etc.

 When I was doing everything manually, I would forget steps or miss certain emails and be in a rut and not look as professional.
 My client experience now is top-notch.
 I don’t forget to send that questionnaire a month before the wedding and I don’t forget to request the testimonial a week after the wedding.
-Every piece of my client experience is in a workflow and almost all of it is automated.
+Every piece of my client experience is in a workflow, and almost all of it is automated.
 The only parts that require manual triggers are situational things, like if a client doesn’t respond to an email or I need to follow up with them about something.

-Workflows allow me to do less work and focus more on other elements of my business—like education.
+Automations allow me to do less work and focus more on other elements of my business—like education.
 I spend less time chasing dead leads and more time doing automatic upselling and things that will allow me to work less and make more money.

 Making Sure the Budget Fits